ow2-quick-app-initiative/poi-quick-app/docs/README.md

 # Local Heritage Quick App

-The Local Heritage Quick App project provides a methodology and a set of tools to generate apps and services for towns that want to promote their local art, culture, history, or whatever they are famous for.
+The Local Heritage Quick App project provides a methodology and a set of tools for towns to promote their most precious assets, enabling citizens and institutions to launch new projects focused on local art, culture, history, nature, or whatever is engaging in a place.

 > It's free, open-data, open-source, and crowdsourced